-The amount of compensation depends on various factors involved in the negotiation of the settlement with the asbestos companies.
-Every settlement is different and some factors may be more important to than others in negotiating a settlement, but there are certain topics consistently covered in every case.
-Some of these factors include:
+Mesothelioma settlements vary on numerous factors.
+Each settlement is different and some factors may be more important than others in negotiating an amount.
+However, there are certain topics consistently covered in every case.

 - Medical expenses